 |Yippee-Yeeeyaa, Sopapilla!
 These are wonderful!|

-The whipped cream spread on top of the sopapillas and then wiping each piece along the plate that had the honey and chocolate glaze all over it was "yummy in our tummy", the bomb.com and totally radical all rolled into one.
-Tiffany says On the Border offers these too but are much smaller.
-An excellent way to end the meal and a perfect substitute for a sleeping pill cause I feel like i'm in a sleepy trance writing this right now.
+The whipped cream spread on top of the sopapillas and then wiping each piece along the plate that had the honey and chocolate glaze all over it was “yummy in our tummy”, the bomb.com and totally radical all rolled into one.
+I was told On the Border offers these too but are much smaller.
+An excellent way to end the meal and a perfect substitute for a sleeping pill because I feel like I’m in a sleepy trance writing this right now.
 (Editors note: The other half is already crashed out).

 We received our bill.
 And dinner for two, drinks, appetizer and dessert….$30.
 Not too bad for everything we got.
 This is taking into account we spent around $30 for just two meals and one appetizer at Abuelos for below average food.
 The service here was just top-notch, prices extremely affordable and the food above average and just below excellence.
 On Mondays, kids eat free.
 I went into this with a plan to pretend I was a kid because I might be able to pass for one but decided that’s not what a professional writer would do.

 On the (soon to be patented) super scientific scale we gave this place 3.75 stars.
 That’s a 3.5 from the lady and a 4 from me.
 This is definitely a place we’d suggest to others.

 So, ladies and gentlemen, that is Letter C. Up next on the alphabet chain as we’ve been told by our Kindergarten teachers long ago…….The Letter D. Not 100% sure what Letter D brings us yet.
 We have some ideas but are always open to suggestions.
 We will have some “guest eaters” with us to help us explore the menu even more and try an additional appetizer or two.
 We look forward to it, and always thank you for checking out Wichita By EB.com.